KartavyaSharma/KartavyaSharma/README.md

 ### Hi there 👋

-I am Kartavya Sharma, an rising junior at UC Berkeley majoring in EECS.
+I am Kurt, I'm an undergraduate at UC Berkeley majoring in EECS.